CurveDocs/curve-docs/docs/lending/contracts/vault.md

 ```

-More on rates and when they are updated here: [SemiLog Monetary Policy](./semilog-mp.md)
+More on rates and when they are updated here: [Semilog Monetary Policy](./semilog-mp.md)

 ---